 In December 2016, the county council agreed the Norwich Western Link scheme as one of three priority projects.
 In July 2019, the county council agreed a preferred route for the road and submitted the strategic outline business case to government.
 Government subsequently approved this, released funding for further development work, and the council submitted the outline business case in June 2021.
+A further business case will be resubmitted in 2022.
 A decision from government about progression to the next stage is awaited.

-If this business case is approved, this would provide a funding commitment from government expected to cover 85% of the £198 million total project costs.
+If this business case is approved, this would provide a funding commitment from government expected to cover 85% of the project costs.
 Throughout this year the county council will work to complete a consultation on the details of the project and submit the planning application.